 Once matched up, users can interact via texts, voice messages, pictures, and videos.
 Our app provides social privacy by blocking and filtering other users.
 Our new ‘ice-breaker’ feature lets our users get a better understanding of a potential match with a brief quiz.

-“By adopting Scylla, we’ve completely side-stepped garbage collection and other issues that were interfering with the real-time nature of our application.”
+“By adopting ScyllaDB, we’ve completely side-stepped garbage collection and other issues that were interfering with the real-time nature of our application.”

 Ken Peng, Backend Specialist, Tantan